 A few weeks ago, while testing recipes for my next cookbook(!), I made an oven-braised bean stew.
 It felt very French, and it was delightful.
 There was a bouquet garni involved, a white wine deglaze, and maybe some vegan butter.
 After eating it, I thought: wouldn’t it be fun to try this technique of cooking with an Indian dish?

-Oven braising isn’t too common in Indian cooking and cooking with wine certainly isn’t either, but I thought I’d give this mashup a go.
+Oven braising isn’t too common in Indian cooking and cooking with wine certainly isn’t either, but I thought I’d give this hybrid mashup a go.
 The result is this hearty, well-spiced Indian-inspired chickpea stew that will keep satisfied for hours.
-It’s not quite a curry, hence the name “stew,” but it has all the bold flavors you love about Indian food in a wholesome plant-based package.
+It’s not a traditional Indian recipe and not quite a curry, hence the name “stew,” but it has all the bold flavors you love about Indian food in a wholesome plant-based package.

 Why you’ll love this Indian chickpea stew

 Well-spiced and flavorful.
 Like any good Indian dish, this stew is packed with warming spices and bold flavors.
 The dish starts with toasting whole spices (cumin, coriander, fennel, cardamom, cinnamon, cloves) and then gets hit with some ground spices as well (turmeric, Indian red chili powder, and nutmeg).

 Hearty and sticks to your ribs.
 Even my omnivore boyfriend called this dish “extremely hearty winter food.”
 If there was a thing such as “vegan hunter food,” this would be it.
 It’s the kind of meal you await after a long, hard day.
 It warms you up from the inside and fills you up for hours.